-There are many factors that impact the health of people in rural America, just as there are many factors that affect the health of people in urban America, however the there are several healthcare dynamics happening withing rural America, from different eating habits to a resistance to going into routine healthcare, to an aging population, to lack of health insurance, and to access to care.
+There are many factors that impact the health of people in rural America, just as there are many factors that affect the health of people in urban America, however the several healthcare dynamics are happening within rural America, from different eating habits to resistance to going into routine healthcare, to an aging population, to lack of health insurance, and to access to care.
 (Mueller, et al, 2021) With these dynamics it leads to barriers to obtaining a higher level of health and when people get sick or are struck with health issues there tends to be a longer recovery period and well as having health return to the prior status that may be needed to continue to work at the same level, which in turn hinders their ability to remain healthy.
 Rural America is vital to the American economy, in order to keep this part of the economy flowing America’s healthcare system needs to invest more in promoting and keeping rural America healthy.

 WORKS CITED